-Peer-to-peer (p2p) networks are the most popular mechanism for the criminal acquisition and distribution of child sexual exploitation imagery, commonly known as child pornography (CP).
-Investigating CP trafficking online is critical to law enforcement because it is the only effective proactive method of finding persons, known as contact offenders, who directly and physically abuse children.
-A previous study has shown that 16% of investigations of CP possession ended with discovering contact offenders [31].
+Peer-to-peer (p2p) networks are the most popular mechanism for the criminal acquisition and distribution of child sexual exploitation imagery, commonly known as child pornography $(CP)^1$.
+Investigating CP trafficking online is critical to law enforcement because it is the only effective proactive2 method of finding persons, known as contact offenders, who directly and physically abuse children.
+A previous study found that 16% of investigations of CP possession ended with discovering contact offenders [32].
 These investigations have two primary goals: to stop the distribution of CP; and to catch child molesters and help children that are being victimized, often by family members.
-Understanding the behavior of users of these networks, and of the network as a whole, is of critical importance to investigators.